goharbor/harbor/contrib/sdk/harbor-py/README.md

 ## Contribution

-If you have any suggestion, feel free to submit [issues](https://github.com/tobegit3hub/harbor-py/issues) or send [pull-requests](https://github.com/tobegit3hub/harbor-py/pulls) for `harbor-py`.
+If you have suggestions, feel free to submit [issues](https://github.com/vmware/harbor/issues) or send [pull-requests](https://github.com/vmware/harbor/pulls) for `harbor-py`.

 Publish `harbor-py` package to [pypi](https://pypi.python.org/pypi/harbor-py/) server with the following commands.